-"What happens to my financial aid if I withdraw from classes at Atlanta's John Marshall Law School?"
+"What happens to my financial aid if I withdraw from classes at Atlanta's John Marshall Law School/Savannah Law School?"

-A. DROPPING CLASSES BEFORE AND/OR DURING DROP-ADD PERIOD: If you withdraw before classes begin or during the Law School's drop-add period, your financial aid will be awarded/adjusted based on the hours for which you are enrolled at the end of the drop-add period.
-If you are enrolled less than half-time (4 credit hours), you may not be eligible for assistance.
+A. DROPPING CLASSES BEFORE AND/OR DURING DROP-ADD PERIOD: If you withdraw before classes begin or through the end of the Law School's Add/Drop period, your financial aid will be awarded/adjusted based on the hours for which you are enrolled at the end of the drop-add period.
+If you are enrolled less than half-time (2 credit hours), you will not be eligible for federal financial aid assistance.

-B. DROPPING CLASSES AFTER DROP-ADD, DURING THE "REFUND PERIOD"
+B. DROPPING CLASSES AFTER DROP-ADD, DURING THE "REFUND PERIODS"

 Academic and General Fees

 Fall and Spring Semesters:

-On or before Student Orientation 100%
+By the end of the drop/add period 100%

-During the first week of regular classes 90%
+During the second week of regular classes 90%

-During the second week of regular classes 60%
+During the third week of regular classes 60%

-During the third week of regular classes 40%
+During the fourth week of regular classes 40%

-During the fourth week of regular classes 25%
+During the fifth week of regular classes 25%

-During the fifth week of regular classes and thereafter 0%
+After the fifth week of regular classes and hereafter 0%

 Summer session:

-Prior to the first class meeting 100%

-Prior to the second class meeting 75%
+By the end of the drop/add period 100%

 Prior to the third class meeting 50%

 Prior to the fourth class meeting 25%

 After the fourth class meeting 0%

-If you drop classes during refund periods and you are enrolled at least half-time (4 credit hours), you will be eligible to receive funds from the calculated refund.
+If you drop classes during refund periods and you are enrolled at least half-time (3 credit hours), you will be eligible to receive funds from the calculated refund.